ztsrxh/ztsrxh.github.io/_pages/rsrd.md

 # Road Surface Reconstruction Dataset
 <p style="text-align: justify;">
-Road surface classification just gives a condition category information, which is coarse and not enough for the active safety control systems.
-Road reconstruction further recover the road surface up to the macro-texture level, which provides the potential of revealing the joint function mechanism between friction and roughness.
+Fine-grained road reconstruction recovers the road surface profile up to the macro-texture level.
+It provides the possibility of predicting the vehicle response in advance, thus benefiting decision making and control of autonomous vehicles to improve the driving safety and comfort.
 </p>

 The RSRD provides **high-resolution**, **high-accuracy**, and **multi-condition** stereo images and point clouds.
 It contains **2800** data pairs with dense point cloud labels and **13K** pairs with sparse labels.